axelvaldez/radical-companies/_posts/2024/2024-09-25-how-radical-has-evolved.markdown

 ---

 <div style='display:none; '>
  Something wanted to come out of us.
 Why did I make so much more money from the sale of the company than others?
-Everybody in the company contributed to its growth!
-Traditional answers sounded hollow.
+Everybody in the company contributed to its growh and traditional answers sounded hollow.
 </div>

 <h1>Community</h1>